dekuNukem/duckyPad-Pro/doc/getting_started.md

 ### Remember to Save!

 * Press `Save` button to write the changes back to duckyPad.
-* It might take a while to write new data
 * Check debug window for progress
-* Subsequent writes will be much faster

 ### Try It Out!